ui5-community/ui5-ecosystem-showcase/packages/ui5-tooling-modules/README.md

   Flag to skip the transformation of Web Components to UI5 Controls a.k.a. *Seamless Web Components* support.
 This allows to directly require the Web Components modules from NPM packages and use them as UI5 Controls.
 The NPM packages providing Web Components must include a [Custom Elements Manifest](https://custom-elements-manifest.open-wc.org/) declared in the `customElements` field in the `package.json`. (defaults to `false`)
   &nbsp;

+- *pluginOptions.webcomponents.force*: `boolean`
+  Flag to force the transformation of Web Components to UI5 Controls a.k.a. *Seamless Web Components* support.
+In some cases, in which the framework version cannot be part of the `ui5.yaml`, you can force the transformation. (defaults to `true`)
+  &nbsp;

 - *pluginOptions.webcomponents.scoping*: `boolean`
   Flag to disable the [Custom Elements Scoping](https://sap.github.io/ui5-webcomponents/docs/advanced/scoping/) of UI5 Web Components.
 This allows to load multiple versions of UI5 Web Components into a single application without conflicts.
 This feature is enabled by default and can be disabled if needed. (defaults to `true`)
+  &nbsp;

+- *pluginOptions.webcomponents.enrichBusyIndicator*: `boolean` *experimental flag*
+  Flag to include the BusyIndicator support from into the generated Web Components package module. (defaults to `false`) &nbsp;

+- *pluginOptions.webcomponents.includeAssets*: `boolean` *experimental flag*
+  Flag to include all assets into the thirdparty folder: such as all themes and languages.
+Although they will be lazily loaded the generation process will slow down and you will have many additional files.
+All dynamic imports will reside inside the `_dynamics` folder within the thirdparty folder. (defaults to `false`)
   &nbsp;

 The following configuration options are just relevant for the `task`: